 Over the years, we've found that most Texans are deeply interested in the history of their land and are curious to know more about it.
 We also believe that the more landowners know about the history they own, the better they will protect it.
-For this reason, Texas Historical Commission (THC) professional archeologists, assisted by trained volunteer stewards, are available to consult with landowners by phone, mail or email, or through visitation to the property.
+For this reason, Texas Historical Commission (THC) professional archeologists, assisted by trained volunteer stewards, are available to consult with landowners by phone, mail, email, or through visitation to the property.

-Our archeologists offer professional assessments of archeological sites, record basic site information and discuss preservation options with landowners who own sites.
+Our archeologists offer professional assessments of archeological sites, record basic site information, and discuss preservation options with landowners who own sites.
 We provide this as a confidential service, at no charge, and without obligation of any kind.
-Landowners interested in this free service can contact our staff at the phone numbers and email address provided on the back of this brochure.
+Landowners interested in this free service can contact our staff using the information provided on the back of this brochure.